Slap Shot: Development

 The original screenplay by Nancy Dowd is based in part on her brother Ned Dowd's experiences playing minor-league hockey in the U.S. in the 1970s.
 At that time, violence, especially in the low minors, was a selling point of the game.
+Dowd would call his sister “from these various towns—Utica, Syracuse, New Haven—and tell me how he was being beaten-up and having his teeth knocked out.”
+That, she told The New York Times, “sort of fascinated me.”

 Dowd was living in Los Angeles when she got a call from Ned, a member of the Johnstown Jets hockey team.
+He gave her the bad news that the team was up for sale.
+Dowd spent a month with his team doing research for a movie.
+She worked her own notes and from tape recordings that her brother had made for her in the locker room and on the team bus.
+She was paid $50,000 for the screenplay, which took four months to complete, and was present during the entire filming.

-He gave her the bad news that the team was for sale.
-Dowd moved to the area and was inspired to write Slap Shot.
-It was filmed in Johnstown, Pennsylvania, Pittsburgh, Pennsylvania, and in central New York State (Clinton Arena in Clinton, New York; Utica Memorial Auditorium in Utica, New York; and the Onondaga County War Memorial Auditorium in Syracuse, New York).
+The movie was filmed in Johnstown, Pennsylvania, Pittsburgh, and in central New York State (Clinton Arena and Clinton, Oneida County; Utica Memorial Auditorium, Utica; Colgate University, Hamilton, Madison County and the Onondaga County War Memorial Auditorium, Syracuse).

 Nancy Dowd used Ned and a number of his Johnstown Jets teammates in Slap Shot, with Ned playing Syracuse goon Ogie Ogilthorpe.
-He later used the role to launch a career as a Hollywood character actor, an assistant director and eventually a line producer.
-The characters of the Hanson Brothers are based on three actual brothers: Jeff, Steve and Jack Carlson, who played with Ned Dowd on the Jets.
+He later used the role to launch a career as a Hollywood character actor, an assistant director, and eventually a line producer.
+The characters of the Hanson Brothers are based on three actual brothers: Jeff, Steve, and Jack Carlson, who played with Ned Dowd on the Jets.
 The character of Dave 'Killer' Carlson is based on then-Jets player Dave "Killer" Hanson.
 Steve and Jeff Carlson played their Hanson brother counterparts in the film.
 Jack Carlson originally was written to appear in the film as the third brother Jack, with Dave Hanson playing his film counterpart Dave 'Killer' Carlson.
 However, by the time filming began, Jack Carlson had been called up by the Edmonton Oilers, then of the WHA, to play in the WHA playoffs, so Dave Hanson moved into the role of Jack Hanson, and Jerry Houser was hired for the role of 'Killer' Carlson.

-Paul Newman, claiming that he swore very little in real life before the making of Slap Shot, said to Time magazine in 1984:
+Paul Newman, claiming that he swore very little in real life before the making of Slap Shot, said to Time in 1984:

 Newman stated that the most fun he ever had making a movie was on Slap Shot, as he had played the sport while young and was fascinated by the players around him.
 During the last decades of his life, he repeatedly called Reg Dunlop one of his favorite roles.
 Al Pacino wanted to play the role of Reggie Dunlop (#7) but director George Roy Hill chose Paul Newman instead.

+Nancy Dowd rejected suggestions that the film was sexist and said that she considered herself to be a feminist.